deleugpn/blog/content/blog/what-it-means-to-run-a-monolith-on-aws-lambda/index.md

 jobs without being interested in infrastructure, be it servers, load balancers, cloud, serverless or anything in between.
-But onboarding engineers with extensive experience in cloud native applications is not something that be taken lightly.
+But onboarding engineers with extensive experience in cloud native applications is not something that can be taken lightly.
+Its hard.
 Even though AWS Lambda is already 7 years old it has drastically changed / evolved since its inception.
 It's a new paradigm that is constantly growing and adapting.
 In the meantime, there's this known